-Q. Can I rely on the medical records that I sent to the MDL Claims Office in Houston years ago, or do I have to resend these documents to the Settlement Facility?
+Q: Can I rely on the medical records that I sent to the MDL Claims Office in Houston years ago, or do I have to resend these documents to the Settlement Facility mailed in February 2003.
+The Q&A's were adopted verbatim from the RSP's Q&A Booklet and materials.
+See Exhibit 5 attached hereto, excerpts from Class 5 Disease Claimant Information Guide.

-A. You can rely on the medical records that you submitted to the MDL Claims Office in Houston, Texas.
+A: You can rely on the medical records that you submitted to the MDL Claims Office in Houston, Texas.
 You do not have to re-submit any records.